waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Ilex Forest Puzzle: Farfetch'd Herding

 ## A. Puzzle Summary
-*   The Ilex Forest puzzle has been solved.
+*   The Farfetch'd herding portion of the Ilex Forest puzzle has been solved.

-## B. Interaction Log (Grouped by Farfetch'd Position)

 ## B. Quest Stalled
 * The apprentice and his boss are in a dialogue loop.
 The quest for HM01 Cut is currently blocked.